cefetfriburgo/celi_front/SECURITY.md

 ### 🧠 Design-Time Analysis

-To test WeGIA’s code during the design phase, clone the repository and use static analysis tools.
+To test CELi App’s code during the design phase, clone the repository and use static analysis tools.
 Here are some suggestions:

 - **Installation procedure**